pennyl67/openminted-guidelines/guidelines_for_providers_of_sw_resources/sharing-web-services.md

 * upload the typesystem that the web service deploys in Maven.

 {% blurb style='warning'%}
 N.B.
-We currently support only REST web services compliant with the OMTD.
+We currently support only REST web services compliant with the OpenMinTeD specifications.
 {% endblurb %}